Publisher: Square Enix

 Release Date: 6/3/2014

 Also Available On

 If you’re a fan of adventure games I would give this a shot.
-Murdered isn’t going to revolutionized the nearly forgotten point and click adventure style gameplay, but it is worth slogging through the gameplay for the interesting story.
+Murdered isn’t going to revolutionize the nearly forgotten point-and-click adventure style gameplay, but it is worth slogging through the gameplay for the interesting story.